starlinglab/integrity-preprocessor/http-fotoware/README.md

 ### FotoPorter Webhooks

-This webhook will extract the XML Metadata from XMP and fire a webhook to the ProvenDB/Hedera component of the PoC
+This webhook will extract the XML Metadata from XMP that is added by Photoshop.
+It will then fire a webhook to the ProvenDB/Hedera component of the PoC
 - /v1/fotoware/reprocessasset

 This webhook will verify Sig66, archive the original photo through the pipeline.
 Once pipeline is complete it will add a C2PA claim as root of trust and action-archive information.
 Finally, it will upload the new file into FotoWeb